davindermahal/car-fuel-service/README.md

 # cartracker

 Experimenting with Django so I started to build this app to keep track of the fuel I use in my car.
+Status: It has a basic CRUD system with Bootstrap but UI is far from perfect.

 ## Installation
 1. Clone podcastweb repo.